-Underground and Exploration Development: Mine development during the quarter included ramps and accesses to various areas of the Arista and Switchback vein systems and exploration development drifts.
-A total of 2,501 meters of underground development and exploration development, at a cost of \$4.9 million, was completed during the year, including access to new exploration drill stations on level 17.
+Underground and Exploration Development: Mine development during the quarter included ramps and accesses to different areas of the deposit, vertical shafts, and exploration development drifts.
+A total of 4,051 meters of underground development and exploration development, at a cost of \$9.7 million, was completed during the year, including access to new exploration drill stations for both infill and expansion programs.